-- 2. Fill out the Where Is My Stuff From? chart on the Rise of Globalization and the Decline of Mills in Connecticut worksheets. - 3.
-Next, mark on the map with colored pencils where the 5 items were made. - 4.
-Complete the "Thinking and Making Connections" questions on this worksheet. - 5.
+- 1. Find 5 items in your home that have a "Made in" tag or sticker.
+(Possible items include clothing, shoes, backpack, bowl, plate, electronic devices, etc.) - 1.
+Fill out the Where Is My Stuff From? chart on the Rise of Globalization and the Decline of Mills in Connecticut worksheets. - 2.
+Complete the "Thinking and Making Connections" questions on this worksheet. - 3.
 Discuss your answers with a friend or family member.

-2. Activity: The History of Mills in Connecticut
+2. The History of Mills in Connecticut Activity

-- 1. Go to History of Mills in Connecticut on the Rise of Globalization and the Decline of Mills in Connecticut worksheets. - 2.
-Go to History in Our Backyard on the CHS website, chs.org/historyinourbackyard to explore two or three pins/locations on mills in Connecticut. - 3.
+- 1. Go to History of Mills in Connecticut on The Rise of Globalization and the Decline of Mills in Connecticut worksheets. - 2.
+Go to History in Our Backyard on the CHS website and explore all five pins/locations on mills in Connecticut.
+Please visit chs.org/historyinourbackyard to access the pins for mills in Windham, Willington, Stafford, Sterling, and Plainville. - 3.
 Answer the questions on History of Mills in Connecticut.
 Discuss your thoughts with a friend or family member.